andermoran/AngularAdvice/README.md

 		- This file controls how your component is structured on the page
 	3. `mycomponentname.component.css`
 		- This file controls how your component is styled on the page
-- 	3. `mycomponentname.component.css`
+	4. `mycomponentname.component.spec.ts`
-		- This file controls how your component is styled on the page
+		- This file is used for testing but I never use it so I'd just delete it

 ## Data Binding
  ### String Interpolation